jpbell27/leviathan-army-builder/README.md

     Choose a Pilot Experience Level: this affects cost, from Green (0) to Elite (4) points per fighter.

-You can create fighter groups using one of three methods:
+You can create fighter groups using one of ~three~ four! methods:

     Manual: Select specific fighter types and quantities manually (up to group max).

     Auto by Points: The app randomly selects fighters up to your specified PV cap.

     Random then Edit: A random group is generated and you can tweak individual fighter counts.

+    _Experimental_: Optimize for a stat.
+Attempt to generate a flight/squadron to maximize a certain stat!
+Still in trials, so use with caution.

 💡 Optional: Enter a custom name for your group (otherwise one is auto-generated).